The Vitamin D Myth Discouraging Black People From Wearing Sunscreen

 AdvertisementADVERTISEMENT

 However, scientists agree that people who use sunscreen daily can maintain their vitamin D levels.
-“Most people don't wear enough sunscreen [on a daily basis] for them to actually worry about the amount of vitamin D their body can truly absorb,” says Alicia Lartey, esthetician and skincare content creator.
-“Living in the northern hemisphere, you would have to take extra vitamin D supplements, anyway,” she explains.
+“Most people don't wear enough sunscreen [on a daily basis] for them to actually worry about the amount of vitamin D their body can truly absorb,” says Alicia Lartey, a London-based aesthetician and skincare content creator.
+“Living in a climate like the UK, or just the northern hemisphere in general, you would have to take extra vitamin D supplements, anyway,” she explains.
 “I always tell people to wear sunscreen, regardless if you are vitamin D deficient.”
-While regular sun exposure can help those who are vitamin D deficient, Lartey suggests prioritizing supplementation other than standing around in the sun to see long-term health benefits.
+While regular sun exposure can help those who are vitamin D deficient, Lartey suggests prioritising supplementation other than “standing around in the UK sun” to see long-term health benefits.

 Should Black and brown people wear SPF in the winter?

-I live in the UK, where it can be “bad vibes” for various reasons, and the country’s dark and gloomy winters are particularly miserable.
-It’s during the winter months when I and many Black and brown folk are encouraged to take vitamin D supplements to support our immune health and stabilize our mood — especially when living in colder climates.
-“We know that skin of color is not very good at converting UV rays into vitamin D, therefore most people with Black and brown skin in the UK are vitamin D deficient and should supplement throughout the year, especially during the winter months,” explains Dr Phillips.
+Living in the UK can be “bad vibes” for various reasons and the country’s dark and gloomy winters are particularly miserable.
+It’s during the winter months when I and many Black and brown folk are encouraged to take vitamin D supplements to support our immune health and stabilise our mood.
+“We know that skin of colour is not very good at converting UV rays into vitamin D, therefore most people with Black and brown skin in the UK are vitamin D deficient and should supplement throughout the year, especially during the winter months,” explains Dr Phillips.
 Dr Phillips adds that while the majority of vitamin D is absorbed by the skin, its effects benefit the entire body.

 AdvertisementADVERTISEMENT

 Doctors and scientists agree that some sun exposure is one of the best ways to get more vitamin D, as well as taking supplements.
 However, in the UK, the sun is only strong enough for us to make the vitamin from sunlight between April and September.
-Similarly in the US, if you live north of Los Angeles on the West Coast and north of North Carolina on the East Coast, per Health magazine, it’s reported that the lack of winter sun makes people more at risk of a vitamin D deficiency.
 With that being said, should Black people bother wearing SPF in the winter?

 AdvertisementADVERTISEMENT